 Swiss chard (or just chard) never received the hype that kale did, but the sturdy green is just as much of a kitchen workhorse.
-With its earthy, slightly salty flavor, chard pleases the palate in two ways: first with its nutrient-dense leaves and then with its crunchy stalk.
+With its earthy, slightly salty flavor, chard pleases the palate in two ways: first with its nutrient-dense leaves, then with its crunchy stalk.
 Don't let its name fool you, though.
-This green originally hails from Sicily, not Switzerland, and is a staple of Mediterranean cuisine.
+This green originally hails from Sicily, not Switzerland, and is a staple in some Mediterranean cuisines.
 Chard has large green leaves that are either crinkly or smooth, depending on the variety, and thick stalks that can be white, pink, red, or yellow.
 Packed with vitamins, minerals, and dietary fiber, it's also one of the most healthful vegetables.
-Chard is wonderful raw in salads and slaws, makes an excellent simple side dish when boiled or sauteed, and enhances pastas, risottos, and egg dishes like quiche and frittata.
+Chard is wonderful raw in salads and slaws, makes an excellent simple side dish when boiled or sautéed, and enhances pastas, risottos, and egg dishes like quiche and frittata.

-It's one of the most underrated fruits, here's why you should give the quince a chance: When cooked this hard, strikingly sour fruit releases its honeyed sweetness, the firm flesh softens but the fruit retains its shape nicely, turning a tawny pink and taking on a flavor mildly reminiscent of spiced apple and guava.
-It is also uncommonly fragrant; leave a bowl of quinces out to ripen and they'll perfume a room.
-The fruit makes a short-lived appearance at markets -- it's only available through December -- so now is the time to enjoy quinces roasted or poached, bake them into a pie, whip up a batch of jelly or butter, or braise them in a tagine.
+Here's why you should give the quince, one of the most underrated fruits, a chance: When cooked this hard, strikingly sour fruit releases its honeyed sweetness, the firm flesh softens but the fruit retains its shape nicely, turning a tawny pink and taking on a flavor mildly reminiscent of spiced apple and guava.
+It's also uncommonly fragrant; leave a bowl of quinces out to ripen and they'll perfume a room.
+The fruit makes a short-lived appearance at markets—it's only available through December—so now is the time to enjoy quinces roasted or poached, bake them into a pie, whip up a batch of jelly or butter, or braise them in a tagine.
 You can even glaze your Thanksgiving turkey with homemade quince syrup.

-It's an embarrassment of riches in the squash department come autumn.
+It's an embarrassment of riches in the squash department when autumn comes around.
 Pumpkins are of course ripe for carving, but it's the sugar pumpkins (also known as pie pumpkins) and their sweet, tender flesh that are especially good for cooking.
 There's also a bounty of other squash to experiment with beyond pumpkin, from butternut and acorn to spaghetti and our test kitchen's current darling, kabocha.
-Whichever kind you fancy, be sure to check out Our Expert Tips for Buying, Storing, and Cooking Winter Squash.